Call ADT

 Can you spot the glass break sensor

-Best and Worst Features: I was actually impressed with ADT’s selection of sensors.
+Best and Worst Features: We were actually impressed with ADT’s selection of sensors.
 One of our doors has brown trim, and ADT happened to have a brown door sensor.
 Either that or the technician spray painted it brown out on his truck.
-Whatever the case, it looks legit and blends in with my door.
+Whatever the case, it looks legit and blends in with the door.
 As for size, they are smaller than Vivint’s sensors, but a bit larger than Ring, Frontpoint, and abode sensors.
-Any bigger and I’d say too big, but ADT made the grade here.
+Any bigger and we’d say too big, but ADT made the grade here.

 Testing Out ADT's Motion Sensor